9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 0.8414709848078964
 ```

-We\'re well on our way now, with a full program, statically linked
+We're well on our way now, with a full program, statically linked
 against C, which interleaves C and Haskell code, and passes data across
 the language boundary.
 Simple bindings like the above are almost
 trivial, as the standard `Foreign` library provides convenient aliases
 for common types like `CDouble`.
-In the next section we\'ll look at a
+In the next section we'll look at a
 larger engineering task: binding to the PCRE library, which brings up
 issues of memory management and type safety.

 ## Regular expressions for Haskell: a binding for PCRE

-As we\'ve seen in previous sections, Haskell programs have something of
+As we've seen in previous sections, Haskell programs have something of
 a bias towards lists as a foundational data structure.
 List functions
 are a core part of the base library, and convenient syntax for
 constructing and taking apart list structures is wired into the